SriKrishna134/my_portfolio/README.md

 - `src/styles`: Sass files for styling the application.
 - `public`: Static assets and the `index.html` file.

  Thank you for visiting my coding portfolio.
-If you have any questions or feedback, please don't hesitate to get in touch.
+If you have any questions or review, please don't hesitate to get in touch.